clelidm/MinCompSpin_Greedy/README.md

 This program is complementary to the program available in [github.com/clelidm/MinCompSpin](https://github.com/clelidm/MinCompSpin), which performs an **exhaustive search** for the best community.
 We recommend using the greedy search over the exhaustive search when the number of variables exceeds `15`.
 A **simulated annealing version** of the optimization procedure can also be found in [github.com/ebokai/MinCompSpin_SimulatedAnnealing](https://github.com/ebokai/MinCompSpin_SimulatedAnnealing), which can find solutions closer to the global optimal.

+It is also possible to use the program to generate samples from a chosen MCM, as well as print out the model probability distribution.

 [1]  C. de Mulatier, P. P. Mazza, M. Marsili, *Statistical Inference of Minimally Complex Models*, [arXiv:2008.00520](https://arxiv.org/abs/2008.00520)